This course is only available to Australian citizens or permanent residents, and New Zealand citizens

 All course structures

-- a bachelor degree or equivalent in a relevant science or allied health field (e.g. medical imaging science, biomedical science or nursing);
+- A completed recognised Bachelor Degree (or equivalent) in a relevant science or allied health field (e.g. medical imaging science, exercise science, biomedical science or nursing); and

-- a minimum of three months full-time equivalent prior supervised, hands-on clinical experience in cardiac ultrasound; and
+- A minimum of three months full-time equivalent prior supervised, postgraduate hands-on clinical experience in cardiac ultrasound; and

 - written proof of access to suitable clinical experience*.